alando1/OpenGL-collision-with-objs/README.md

 -type run or run.exe to run compiled program.

 to run on Linux
--unix libraries are listed in install.sh
+-Enter make get-libraries in terminal to install depencency libraries.
--they can be installed with sudo apt-get install or running the shell script.
+-Enter make in terminal to compile files.
--type in chmod 755 install.sh to create executable to install libraries.
+-make writes compiled binaries to run
--type make in terminal to run makefile.
+-Enter ./run to run compiled program.
--make writes compiled binaries to run.out
+-Enter make clean to remove .o files.
--type ./run or ./run.out to run compiled program.
+-Enter make clean-remove to remove installed libraries.